taymourniazi/Digital-Forensic-Analytics/README.md

 ## Q) skype-parse.py
+### Using Python and Sqlite3 to Automate Skype Database Queries

 List out variety of contents of skype in python console about skype user history name, tags, location, text messages etc
 Usage#